 For example, the winning bid for the house that I had put an all cash offer for in April was from parents buying the house for their son.
 He graduated from college this year and is starting at Airbnb.
 I'm guessing the final sales price is $1.82M, or $321K over asking.
 Next time you go to an open house, ask the listing agent my same question.

-Personal Capital surveyed over 100,000 millennials who use their free app.
-They found the median amount a millennial expects to inherit is over $1,000,000.
-Although the inheritance may not come until later in life, if you think you have at least $1,000,000 coming to you, you’re not worrying about spending $20 bucks on glorious avocado toast.
-Instead, you’ll probably want a $12 mimosa to go along with it!
+Although the inheritance may not come until later in life, if you think you have at least $1,000,000 coming to you, you're not worrying about spending $20 bucks on glorious avocado toast.
+Instead, you'll probably want a $12 mimosa to go along with it!
 Entitlement mentality can't help grow as a result.

 Who can blame a millennial for quitting a job only after a couple years if it's not the perfect fit?
 No longer do young adults have to “take it and like it” as we older folks did when paying our dues.
 If there isn't constant recognition from management and a clear accelerated career path, then it's sayonara suckers.